Section Policies

 Publication Frequency

-Rudence: Rural Development for Economic Resilience is published by the Faculty of Economics, Pakuan University.
-It is published three times a year (January, May, dan September).
+Rudence: Rural Development for Economic Resilience is published by the Faculty of Economics, Universitas Pakuan.
+It is published twice a year (January and July).

 Screening for Plagiarism